Ethinyl estradiol and norgestimate (Oral)

 Ethinyl estradiol and norgestimate has specific patient instructions on what to do if you miss a dose.
 Read and follow these instructions carefully and call your doctor if you have any questions.

 - If you miss one active tablet in weeks 1, 2, or 3: Take the tablet as soon as possible and take the next tablet at your regular schedule.
 Continue taking one tablet a day until you finish the pack.

 - If you miss two active tablets in week 1 or 2: Take the two tablets as soon as possible and the next two tablets the next day.
 Continue taking one tablet a day until you finish the pack.
-Use a second form of birth control (such as a condom, spermicide) for 7 days after you miss a dose.
+Use a second form of birth control (eg, condom, spermicide) for 7 days after you miss a dose.